 Teaching of Outdoor Skills

-Techniques of teaching four traditional outdoor recreation pursuits (shooting sports, fishing, canoeing, map and compass).
+Techniques of teaching traditional outdoor recreation pursuits (archery, fishing, canoeing, map and compass).
 Emphasis on assisting people to develop lifetime outdoor recreation skills.

 Leadership in Adventure Education Programming